suyashss/suyashss.github.io/_posts/2025-01-04-tiny-mnist-vlm.md

 categories: vision-language-model, multimodal
 ---

-In this post, we will train a tiny multimodal language model that can generate both text and images, also called a vision language model.
-Vision language models that can operate on both text and image data have shown very good performance on text/image generation, understanding, question-answering, and other tasks.
+In this post, we will train a tiny multimodal language model that can generate both text and images, also called a vision language model (VLM).
+VLMs that can operate on both text and image data have shown very good performance on [text/image generation](https://arxiv.org/abs/2204.14198), [image understanding](https://arxiv.org/abs/2304.08485), question-answering, and other tasks.
 With the larger multimodal (mostly closed-source) models, these capabilites are extended to include audio and video as well.
 Vision language models can be trained in different ways (see overview in [this review paper](https://arxiv.org/abs/2405.17247)), we will make some simplifying choices for our tiny experiment.
 Code for the whole implementation is at [https://github.com/suyashss/mnist_vlm](https://github.com/suyashss/mnist_vlm).

 ### Design choices
 * Dataset: MNIST - We will use the MNIST dataset of digit images for our experiment.
-This is a small dataset, and will allow faster iteration.
-We can also make our model smaller and train it on less powerful GPUs.
+This is a small dataset with ~70k images, and will allow faster iteration.
+We can also keep our model smaller and train it on less powerful GPUs.

 * Tasks: Image generation and classification - The "text" information we will use is the digit label for each image.
 So our model will be capable of two tasks (1) generation: label -> image (2) classification: image -> label.